baudneo/cync-lan/README.md

 >[!IMPORTANT]
-> After configuring and running the container, you must visit http://localhost:23778 in order to export your Cync
+> After configuring and running the container (but before enabling DNS redirection), you must visit http://localhost:23778 in order to export your Cync
 > devices from the Cync cloud API.
 Your Cync account creds are set using an env var in the docker-compose.yaml file,
 > the web app will initiate OTP auth and export homes and each homes device list